 All vitamins activate proteins called enzymes.
 Enzymes then facilitated and direct biochemical reactions that ‘run’ your body (an estimated 1 trillion reactions per second).
 Specifically to K vitamins, they activate enzymes through a process called carboxylation.

 When we talk about VKDPs, they are either carboxylated (a good thing) or under-carboxylated (not so good).
 Under-carboxylated just means the vitamin K dependent enzymes haven’t been activated so they can’t do their jobs of preventing disease and promoting health.
 But that’s easy to fix.

-For the health issues below, the discussion will focus on the two main vitamin K2 dependent proteins/enzymes osteocalcin (hormone found in bone and dentin/teeth) and matrix Gla protien (MGP) (protein found in blood vessels, cartilage, muscle, skin, ligaments, tendons).
+For the health issues below, the discussion will focus on the two main vitamin K2 dependent proteins/enzymes osteocalcin (a hormone found in bone and dentin/teeth) and matrix Gla protien (MGP) (a protein found in blood vessels, cartilage, muscle, skin, ligaments, tendons).